 The "all of" wildcard convention can be used to audit a group of endpoints.
 If this convention is used, the gateway MUST return the list of endpoint identifiers that match the wildcard in the EndPointIdList parameter, which is simply a list of SpecificEndpointIds - RequestedInfo MUST NOT be included in this case.
 MaxEndPointIDs is a numerical value that indicates the maximum number of EndpointIds to return.
-If additional endpoints exist, the NumEndPointID specified.
+If additional endpoints exist, the NumEndPoints return parameter MUST be present and indicate the total number of endpoints that match the EndpointID specified.
 In order to retrieve the next block of EndpointIDs, the SpecificEndPointID is set to the value of the last endpoint returned in the previous EndPointIDList, and the command is issued.